Promising Young Woman: Critical response

-Carey Mulligan received widespread critical acclaim for her performance, earning an Academy Award for Best Actress nomination.
+Carey Mulligan received critical acclaim for her performance, earning an Academy Award for Best Actress nomination.

-Promising Young Woman initially garnered strong critical acclaim.
-On the review aggregator Rotten Tomatoes, the film holds a current approval rating of 90% based on 429 reviews, with an average rating of 8.2/10.
-The site’s critical consensus reads: “A boldly provocative, timely thriller, Promising Young Woman is an auspicious feature debut for writer-director Emerald Fennell — and a career highlight for Carey Mulligan.”
-On Metacritic, the film holds a weighted average score of 72 out of 100 based on 48 critics, indicating “generally favourable reviews”.
-Audiences polled by CinemaScore gave the film an average grade of “B+” on an A+ to F scale, while those surveyed by PostTrak gave it a 73 % overall positive score, with 43 % of respondents saying they would definitely recommend it.
+Promising Young Woman received positive reviews from critics.
+On the review aggregator Rotten Tomatoes, the film holds a current approval rating of 90% based on 429 reviews.
+The site's critical consensus reads: "A boldly provocative, timely thriller, Promising Young Woman is an auspicious feature debut for writer-director Emerald Fennell — and a career highlight for Carey Mulligan."
+On Metacritic, the film holds a weighted average score of 72 out of 100 based on 48 critics, indicating "generally favourable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it a 73% overall positive score, with 43% of respondents saying they would definitely recommend it.

-Critics praised Mulligan’s performance, Fennell’s direction and screenplay, and the film’s willingness to subvert the rape-revenge genre.
-Kate Erbland of IndieWire graded the film “B+” and wrote that it “twists its buzzword-laden, spoiler-free synopsis … into something fresh and totally wild.”
-Justin Chang of the Los Angeles Times observed: “The grimly multitasking finale … feels both audacious and uncertain of itself.”
-Linda Holmes of NPR wrote: “Fennell is saying something here, too, about men — about nice men and about men who think they’re nice men, or nice enough men.”
+Critics praised Mulligan's performance, Fennell's direction and screenplay, and the film's willingness to subvert the rape-revenge genre.
+Kate Erbland of IndieWire graded the film "B+" and wrote that it "twists its buzzword-laden, spoiler-free synopsis … into something fresh and totally wild."
+Justin Chang of the Los Angeles Times observed: "The grimly multitasking finale … feels both audacious and uncertain of itself."
+Linda Holmes of NPR wrote: "Fennell is saying something here, too, about men — about nice men and about men who think they're nice men, or nice enough men."

-However, as the film’s public exposure grew, its ending, tone and feminist credentials became subjects of greater scrutiny.
-For example, a commentary in the Washington Post described the film as “polarising”, observing that while it functions as a “provocative feminist subversion of the rape-revenge genre”, it also “can’t decide whether it wants the audience to cheer for its heroine’s cleverness and pluck or worry about her mental and physical safety.”
-A review in the magazine GQ noted that the film “has had a whole extra year to tease out audience expectations… now it arrives … with criticisms about under-whelming feminist credentials biting at its rear.”
+However, as the film's public exposure grew, its ending, tone and feminist credentials became subjects of greater scrutiny.
+For example, a commentary in The Washington Post described the film as "polarising", observing that while it functions as a "provocative feminist subversion of the rape-revenge genre", it also "can't decide whether it wants the audience to cheer for its heroine's cleverness and pluck or worry about her mental and physical safety."
+A review in the Men's magazine GQ noted that the film "has had a whole extra year to tease out audience expectations… now it arrives … with criticisms about under-whelming feminist credentials biting at its rear."

 Reflecting its increasingly debated status, the film has been incorporated into academic and cultural discussions about post-#MeToo cinema and feminist genre revision.
-A 2024 article in Brief Encounters journal described Promising Young Woman as part of the “Feminist New Wave” of films that interrogate rape culture within a post-Weinstein context.
+A 2024 article in Brief Encounters journal described Promising Young Woman as part of the "Feminist New Wave" of films that interrogate rape culture within a post-Weinstein context.
 The article positions the film not as a typical rape-revenge but rather a rape-revolt narrative.